Table of Contents

 - College Applications and Naviance Student.
-It is time to start completing college applications.
+It is time to start completing college applications if you have not already.
 Valuable resources to start planning and preparing for College and a Career can be found in students’ Naviance accounts.
-Students can search for scholarships, requesting teacher recommendations, develop a college résumé or admissions essay, etc.
+Students can search for scholarships, requesting teacher recommendations, develop a college résumé or admissions essay, and FAFSA guidance.

 - ACT website.
 Students can find when the next ACT test is, how to expand a support network, plan financially, write a stellar résumé or college admissions essay, and much more.

 - CollegeBoard website.
-Students gain access to valuable resources such as the ability to search for scholarships, find study resources to be prepared for the SAT.
+Students gain access to valuable resources such as the ability to search for scholarships and find study resources to be prepared for the SAT.

-- Official initial transcripts.
-See the email titled “Enlightium: All Official Transcript Requests Required to go through Naviance Student Accounts” for details.
+- Official Mid-Year Transcripts.
+See the email “Enlightium: All Official Transcript Requests Required to go through Naviance Student Accounts” for details.

-- Unofficial initial transcripts.
-This year seniors will receive via email with their unofficial midyear transcript by January 17, 2020.
-If you have any questions about the unofficial transcript after it is emailed, please contact your counselor.
+- Unofficial Mid-Year Transcripts.
+This year seniors received their unofficial midyear transcript via email.
+If you have any questions about the unofficial transcript, please contact your counselor.